Binilkrishna-v-s/Binilkrishna-V-S.github.io/README.md

 # Hey!
 I am Binilkrishna

- - Currently, 4rd year Integrated MSc physics student at [National Institute of Science Education and Research](https://www.niser.ac.in/), Bhubaneswar.
+ - Currently, 4rd year Integrated MSc Chemistry student at [National Institute of Science Education and Research](https://www.niser.ac.in/), Bhubaneswar.
  - To know more about myself and my research interests, visit my personal webpage.
  - You can reach me on
      - email : binilkrishna.vs@niser.ac.in